varabyte/kobweb/README.md

 ##### API stream conveniences

 The above example demonstrated API streams in their most verbose form.
-However, depending on your use-case, you can elide a fair bit of boilerplate.
+However, depending on your use case, you can elide a fair bit of boilerplate.

 First of all, the connect and disconnect handlers are optional, so you can omit them if you don't need them.
 Let's